rupaltotale/COVIDDrugs-interactive-table-1/README.md

   - Logic for pulling in data from google sheets
   - Logic for displaying table
-  - Logic for displaying a functioning filters panel
+  - Logic for displaying a functioning filters panel.
+The filters panel controls what columns are show and what columns are not.
+The user can toggle open the filters panel and check or uncheck column names to do this.
+  - To change the default column width, change the `column.width = x` property in main.js in function `displayTable()` or do it when looking the table by moving the dividers.

 - [`index.html`](index.html) consists the HTML skeleton for the interactive table and filters panel